PeterBengtson/Ooloi-docs/ADRs/0026-Pitch-Representation-and-Operations.md

 This ADR establishes pitch operations as a stable, high-performance foundation for:
 - Part extraction and transposition
 - Score analysis and harmonic functions
-- MIDI and audio rendering systems
+- Audio rendering systems via frequency calculations
 - Notation layout and formatting
 - Interactive editing and playback features